IshaanTakrani/ArduinoCube/README.md

 This repo holds the example code showcased in the lessons and the answer key to the tasks, as well as a PDF version of the slideshow that contains the lessons.

+All of the programs run on an Arduino Uno microcontroller, and require the Arduino IDE

+Happy learning!

 ---
 Ishaan Takrani